ntjandra/ntjandra.github.io/projects/SuppCheck.md

 - Chemical Compounds
 - Organic ingredients

-### Queries for benefit data of chemicals and determine their purpose in the supplement
+### Queries for benefit data of chemicals

+The purpose for writing queries was to help users determine their purpose in the supplement.

 Examples
 - Ingredient is healthy for the heart and treatment of ...
 - Ingredient is known to cause diabetes or cancer and increase risk of ...